 - Don’t be forceful but reasonable – Remember, if you can’t get the deal you’re looking for, you can use the iScrap App to find another yard that may better work with you.
 However, most yards that we know of won’t tolerate being pushed around, and if you come off too pushy, they’ll shut your request down immediately and won’t want to work with you in the future.

-- Ask questions – Some yards are working on slim profit margins — $0.10, $0.20, or $0.30 — something you’ll want to keep in mind.
+- Ask questions—Some yards are working on slim profit margins—$0.10, $0.20, or $0.30 —something you’ll want to keep in mind.
 But don’t be afraid to ask something like, “Hey, I’m looking to get $3.10 on my bare bright.
 Can you work with me on that?”

 - Keep your word – If you can come to an agreement with a yard on a price that makes you both happy, don’t back out, bring in material with a huge discrepancy in weight, or make them wait.
-Let’s say you agree on $3.10/lb for bare bright, but you need to bring it into the yard within two days.
+Let’s say you agree on $3.10/lb for bare bright, but you must bring it into the yard within two days.
 BRING IT IN TWO DAYS THEN.
 The yard worked with you, so work with the yard.
 Markets can change within days.
-Thus scrap prices do the same.
+Thus, scrap prices do the same.

 - Found a yard that works with you?
 Please don’t leave them, don’t get greedy, and always try to work out a deal that satisfies you both for a long and prosperous relationship.